 - Finding a good location: Clear skies are critical to clearer shots and checking the weather forecast is a must.
 Light pollution is to be avoided, particularly from artificial light sources like street lights.
 National Parks are good spots for night sky photography as they are often away from cities and towns.
 It is also a good idea to avoid a full moon, that is unless you’re photographing the moon, of course.
 As it is a light source, it will compete with the other light sources in the sky like the stars or the Milky Way.

-- Pencil in a date for shooting: The moon, stars and the rest stop for no one.
-This is why to get your optimal shot of say, the full moon, it is a good idea to keep up with the moon cycle in advance to pencil in a date for your shoot.
+- Pencil in a date for shooting: The moon, stars and the sky stop for no one.
+This is why to get your optimal shot of say, the full moon, it is a good idea to keep up with the moon cycle in advance to pencil in a date in your diary for your shoot.

 - Composition: The sky is not the limit.
 Playing around with letting other interesting objects into your frame is a good way to add some more detail to your image, particularly if you’re shooting on a smartphone that doesn’t quite pick up all the fine details.
 You might even want to arrive at your location earlier to think of ways to compose your shots.